 In contrast, violation of a DANCO technically would not itself be a violation of a condition of pretrial release.
 Instead, it would be a new, additional crime the prosecutor could charge.

 For more, see our article: How to Get Rid of a Domestic Abuse No Contact Order in Minnesota.

 For Minnesota non-felony crimes (Misdemeanors and Gross Misdemeanors), the maximum bail is four times the maximum fine for that offense.

 Since the maximum fine for a Gross Misdemeanor is $3,000, the maximum bail is $12,000.
 The defendant who posts the maximum $12,000 bail for a Gross Misdemeanor, must be released without other pretrial release conditions.
 (For domestic violence crimes, however, note the previous paragraph discussing DANCOs.)

 Why post maximum bail in a non-felony case?
 Some conditions can put employment at risk.
-For example, dropping off a weekly urine sample can mean missing a half-day of work weekly.
+For example, dropping off a weekly urine sample can mean missing a half-day of work, weekly.
+Others travel for work.

 How to post bail

 You can be post bail with the court in one of two ways: cash or bond.

 Once you post cash bail with the Court Administrator, the jail will release the defendant.